gallotor/ToDoList/README.md

 ### HPA policies

-To ensure a **scalabe deployment of the application**, a *HorizontalPodAutoscaler* must be defined.
+To ensure a **scalable deployment of the application**, a *HorizontalPodAutoscaler* must be defined.
 We stablished a minimum and maximum number of replicas, as well as a CPU utilization percentage to determine the replica scale up and down.

 ```yaml
 apiVersion: autoscaling/v1